toalexjin/dedup/README.md

 3. `dedup -l d:\data e:\data`: List duplicated files only, do **NOT** remove them.
 4. `dedup -i photo,video d:\data e:\data`: Remove duplicated **photo** and **video**
    files only, and do **NOT** remove any other duplicated files.
-5. `dedup -e office,tarball d:\data e:\data`: Do not remove duplicated
+5. `dedup -e office,package d:\data e:\data`: Do not remove duplicated
-   Microsoft Office documents and tarball files.
+   Microsoft Office documents and package files.

 ## Best Practice